lchski/lucascherkewski.com/_posts/2016-09-09-manifesto.md

 [^lamott]: Anne Lamott, *Bird by Bird*, page XX

-## The Cherkewski View
+## My garden
 {:h2}

+This is my little garden.
+I’m not very good at real gardening, so I’d prefer to get my hands dirty here.
+Expect to find many quotations and excerpts from whatever I’m reading, whether digital or physical.
+I’ll provide commentary sometimes, though the act of quoting is itself a form of commentary and may sometimes be all.
+In a moment of inconsistency (may inconsistency be the only pattern in your life), I’m calling it [the Study](/study){:link} (subtitled *The Cherkewski View*[^cherkewski-view]).

+In addition to setting aside space for my thought garden, I’m creating a space to document my work (paid or otherwise).
+Appropriately, this space will be [my Office](/office){:link}.
+Stop by to see what I’ve been up to, and what I can do.

+Taken together, my study and my office form my home on the internet.
+It’s fitting to use these metaphors, because they describe well the place a personal site can have in our lives.
+By coming into my personal site, you’re stepping into my home.
+It may be messy sometimes, but it’s also one of the best embodiments of who I am.

+[^cherkewski-view]:
-A few years ago, my friend Isaac suggested that I one day publish a book titled “The Cherkewski View”.
+	A few years ago, my friend Isaac suggested that I one day publish a book titled *The Cherkewski View*.
 I don’t foresee any books in my immediate future, but the title’s stuck with me—it may be slightly pretentious, but it’s also honest enough to suit what I’m trying to accomplish here.
-Thanks for the name, Isaac—you may have meant it as a joke, but it’s one I took seriously. :)
+Thanks for the name, Isaac—you may have meant it as a joke, but it’s one I took seriously!